yogirayavarapu/Custom-pdf-assistant-/README.md

 - Utilizes FAISS vector databases for efficient query retrieval.
 - Easy to deploy and run locally.

-## Live Demo

-You can access the live demo of the application [here](https://custom-pdf-assistant.streamlit.app/).

 ![Custom PDF Assistant](imgs/upload.png)

 ## Installation